Mikemupararano/team-profile-generator/README.md

 ## Description
 As I enter the final phases of my web development course, I have created an app that serves a great purpose at work places.
 Many companies have development teams that accomplish different roles.
 This application will take in information about employees on a software engineering team, then generate an HTML webpage that displays summaries for each person.

  To gather information about the development team members and render the HTML file, I have used the Inquirer package to prompt the user for input regarding each team member.
-After gathering the information, the app creates objects for each team member using the correct the Employee class as blueprint.
+After gathering the information, the app creates objects for each team member using the 'Employee' class as blueprint.
 The Engineer, Intern and Manager classes extend the Employee class.
 Lastly, I can call the render function and pass in an array containing all employee objects to generate an HTML file.
 How great is that!

+ Also, the application passes all the test: Employee, Manager, Engineer and Intern, which is great (see below for images of the tests).

 ## Table of Contents
 - [Team Profile Generator](#team-profile-generator)